saroarjahan/Nlp-hate-speech-analysis/README.md

 # Nlp-hate-speech-analysis
 This project will analysis hate spech from any blog or website url Only machine leanriing par included.
+Not the web application part